Rénoclimat - Frequently asked questions

 For each participant, the financial assistance provided by the Rénoclimat program will be adjusted based on the work done and the amounts set out by the federal program.
 This way, once both financial assistance amounts have been applied, you will receive an amount equal to or greater than what was originally set out in Rénoclimat.

-• How can I receive the grant from the federal program?
+• How can I receive the federal grant?

 Energy Evaluation